Professional wrestling

 Professional wrestling is performed around the world through various promotions, which are roughly analogous to production companies or sports leagues.
 Promotions vary considerably in size, scope, and creative approach, ranging from local shows on the independent circuit to internationally broadcast events at major arenas.
-The largest and most influential promotions are in the United States, Mexico, Japan, and Europe (particularly the United Kingdom, France, and Germany/Austria), which have each developed distinct styles, traditions, and subgenres within professional wrestling.
+The largest and most influential professional wrestling promotions are in the United States, Mexico, Japan, and Europe (particularly the United Kingdom, France, and Germany/Austria), which have each developed distinct styles, traditions, and subgenres within professional wrestling.
 Many professional wrestlers also perform as freelancers and make appearances for different promotions.

-Professional wrestling has developed its own culture and community, including a unique glossary of terms.
-It has achieved mainstream success and influence within popular culture; many wrestling phrases, tropes, and concepts are now referenced in everyday language and in film, television, music, and video games.
-Numerous professional wrestlers have become national or international sports icons with recognition by the wider public, with some finding further fame and success through other endeavours such as acting and music.
+Professional wrestling has developed a distinct culture and community, including its own glossary of terms.
+It has had a significant influence on popular culture, with wrestling phrases, tropes, and concepts appearing in everyday language and in film, television, music, and video games.
+Numerous professional wrestlers have achieved national or international recognition, with some gaining further prominence through careers in acting, music, and politics.